micmejia/bible-dump/NKJV/Joshua/Josh 10.md

 All these kings and their land Joshua took at one time, because the Lord God of Israel fought for Israel.

 ###### 43
-Then Joshua returned, and all Israel with him, to the camp at Gilgal. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Joshua 10:21 _criticized,_ lit. _sharpened his tongue_ [^b]: Joshua 10:25 The captains [^c]: Joshua 10:26 The kings [^d]: Joshua 10:28 So with MT and most authorities; many Heb. mss., some LXX mss., and some Tg. mss. _it_ [^e]: Joshua 10:40 Heb. _Negev,_ and so throughout the book
+Then Joshua returned, and all Israel with him, to the camp at Gilgal.